adam-cowley/adam-cowley.github.io/src/content/posts/analysing-football-events-neo4j.md

 > As long as I can remember I've always wanted to ~~be a gangster~~ _analyse sports data_.

 There's an interesting intersection between my love for [football](https://en.wikipedia.org/wiki/Association_football) and data.
-I loved the movie [Moneyball](https://www.imdb.com/title/tt1210166/) and I've read countless books on how data is being used by clubs to improve their recruitment processes.
+I loved the movie [Moneyball](https://www.imdb.com/title/tt1210166/) and I've read countless books on how data is being used by clubs to improve their on-field performance and  recruitment processes.
 But aside from crunching some basic experiements with key metrics like goals and assists to help pick a fantasy football team for World Cup 2018 I hadn't ever looked in any more detail.

 A couple of months ago, I saw a [tweet from Statsbomb](https://twitter.com/StatsBomb/status/1419993688558739457) with a beginners guide to analysing their data with Python or R.  After taking a look at [the statsbombpy repo](https://github.com/statsbomb/statsbombpy) I found that their [StatsBomb Open Data](https://github.com/statsbomb/open-data) repo which has a set of JSON files containing matches, lineups and event data.
 I starred the repo and went on with my day...